algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

     return x / 2;
 }
 ```

+Although in this particular case, perhaps the best syntax to express that we only expect non-negative numbers is to use an unsigned integer type.

 Because of nuances like this, it is often beneficial to expand the algebra in intermediate functions and manually simplify arithmetic yourself rather than relying on the compiler to do it.